DianaOlympos/jekyll_softwaremaxims/_posts/2022-12-31-Not-A-Supplier.md

 And quite honestly, I am not going to accept them.
 I barely have time to spend on doing the work on the FOSS libraries I maintain and doing so regularly burns out the people doing it.

 Now, I am more than happy to become a supplier.
 You want me to work a certain way, I am more than happy to do it.
 But to do that, I am going to have to become a supplier.
 Which means you are going to have to start to pay me.
 A fair price, that we can negotiate.
-Under a different licence.
+Under a different license.

 Until then, I am not your supplier.
 So all your Software Supply Chain ideas?
 You are not buying from a supplier, you are a raccoon digging through dumpsters for free code.
 So I would advise you to put these rules in the same dumpster.
 And remember.
 I am not a supplier.
 Because